d33bs/RTX-KG2/cudbmi-set/alpine_build_and_run_notes.md

 1. Add the following data to your RTX-KG2 repository under this directory: `RTX-KG2/cudbmi-set/data-staging`
   - [UMLS](https://www.nlm.nih.gov/research/umls/) [JSON lines](https://jsonlines.org/) data `umls.jsonl`
+    - This dataset is provided on a developer basis and must be requested using your personal credentials.
+    Dataset approval comes from external entities and may take days to complete (asking early is recommended!).

 #### Data builds